Nations must drop fossil fuels, fast, world energy body warns - The Boston Globe

 “We’re seeing more governments around the world make net-zero pledges, which is very good news,” Birol said.
 “But there’s still a huge gap between the rhetoric and the reality.”

-President Joe Biden has made climate action a top priority of his administration and is pushing for an aggressive pivot away from fossil fuels at home and abroad.
-But his own pledge to cut U.S. greenhouse gases at least 50% below 2005 levels by the end of this decade faces significant political obstacles.
-And at a virtual summit of 40 world leaders that Biden hosted last month, Japan, Canada and Britain joined the European Union in committing to steeper cuts but China, India and Russia did not.
+President Biden has made climate action a top priority of his administration and is pushing for an aggressive pivot away from fossil fuels at home and abroad.
+But his own pledge to cut US greenhouse gases at least 50 percent below 2005 levels by the end of this decade faces significant political obstacles.
+And at a virtual summit of 40 world leaders that Biden hosted last month, Japan, Canada, and Britain joined the European Union in committing to steeper cuts but China, India, and Russia did not.

 Advertisement

-The unevenness in global action comes even as scientists warn that the damage from rising temperatures are already reverberating around the globe.
-A report by the Environmental Protection Agency published last week found that in the United States, wildfires are now starting earlier in the year, heat waves are more frequent and flooding is more common.
+The unevenness in global action comes even as scientists warn that the damages from rising temperatures are already reverberating around the globe.
+A report by the Environmental Protection Agency published last week found that in the United States, wildfires are now starting earlier in the year, heat waves are more frequent, and flooding is more common.

 If the world’s governments want to change course quickly, the International Energy Agency has essentially offered a step-by-step guide for how they might do so.
 The agency sketched out one potential timetable: